matterpreter/getDA.sh/README.md

 # getDA.sh

+_Disclosure: this is just a meme.
+Please don't actually use this._

 This script checks for a few common, easy to leverage vulnerabilites I find testers using to get Domain Administrator access when stealth doesn't matter.
 This was a joke that turned into a POC, so please don't use this for real.
 It is more of a fun automation project than something actually useful.

 Currently supports: